Early Years Inclusion Funding for Settings

 Early Years Inclusion Funding is allocated a term at a time.
 At the end of each term, the setting will review the funding and its impact in order for it to be renewed.

-- Review Form for Early Years Top Up Funding (Word, 61KB)
+- Early Years Top-Up Funding Review (Word, 57KB)

 Disability Access Fund